wajidbaba/global.hackathon/TEAMS.md

 # Just Dev It

 Just a few guys who enjoy solving problems with code.
 Our curiosity drives us.
+Before we were programmers we started out as candle makers and milliners

 ## About Us

-5 guys who studied Computer Science at Anderson University in Anderson, IN.
+4 guys who studied Computer Science at Anderson University in Anderson, IN.

+Languages we know
+COBOL, Prolog, Perl, Lua, Haskell, Action Script, C#, Vb script, SQL, Entity framework

+What we like to do / mad skillz:
+Video games, writing code and eating pizza, metalurgy forging, fencing, candle making, bench press 450

+Our favorite web browser: IE 7 / netscape

+we like brazillian steak houses and brazillian women

+we are pokemon the trading card game champions

-## Languages We'll Likely Use
+## Languages We'll Likely Use for hackathon

-- Javascript
+- probably Javascript
+- node.js
+- fortran

+My dad is better than your dad

 ---------------------------------------